Harshita1375/Improve_Email_Campaign_Results/README.md

 **Improvement:** The difference between the simulated and original CTR.

-Conclusion - Through the above CTR table (present under model selection) we can clearly note that SVM DE model has predicted the best result among all the other model.
+Conclusion - Through the above CTR table (present under Model Performance: CTR Simulation Comparison) we can clearly note that SVM DE model has predicted the best result among all the other model.
 The improved CTR score of DE model is 50% more than the orginal CTR.

 ---